PepeElToro41/ui-labs/docs/en/docs/stories/advanced/generic.md

 :::

 ::: danger Roblox-TS Typing
-Typing for `CreateControlStates` wont be possible in typescript as this requires Higher Kinded Types ( HKT ) to infer it correctly which typescript doesnt support.
+Typing for `CreateControlStates` wont be possible in typescript as this requires Higher Kinded Types ( HKT ) to infer it correctly which typescript doesn't support.
 However, there's a workaround for this.

 ::: details Workaround

 The function wont be able to infer the type of the states, but this will return `any` so you can cast it to the correct type.

 UI Labs exports a `HKT` type to make this possible.
+More info in this [Blog Post](https://code.lol/post/programming/higher-kinded-types/)

 The sintax is weird, but follow these examples below.

 ---